 Simplify how you engage with independent consultants

 Onboarding an independent consultant doesn’t have to be complicated.
 If you make their barrier to entry as simple as possible, you’ll get work started faster and set up the foundation for a healthy partnership for future projects.

 Good independents are in-demand and entertaining multiple project opportunities.
 Your engagement process needs to be efficient and streamlined.
 Winded interview processes, complicated contracts, and other red tape will encourage independents to choose another customer’s project over yours.

 The skills vetting process is, of course, still incredibly important.
-An on-demand talent broker like 10K can connect you with proven talent who’s ready to jump on a project in less than a week.
-They will also shoulder the most time-consuming burdens – sourcing, vetting, managing, billing, etc. – so everyone can get down to the work that really matters.
+An on-demand consulting partner like 10K can connect you with proven talent ready to jump on a project in less than a week.
+They will also shoulder the most time-consuming burdens – sourcing, vetting, managing, billing, etc. – so everyone can focus on the work that matters.